pafable/eks-cluster/readme.md

 # EKS Cluster
 Creates an EKS cluster using terraform.
+The cluster uses both managed EC2 node groups and Fargate.

 ## Requirements
 - AWS CLI installed and configured